graphiks/Port-Windows-11-Raphael/guide/install-2.md

 ```
 Your device will now reboot.
 Finish setup after it boots back up.
 Make sure to press the "I don't have internet" button during setup.

+After windows finishes booting, you may notice thay USB does not work.
+To fix this, enable USB host mode using the [optional post install guide](postinstall.md).

-After windows finishes booting, press the restart button and force boot to TWRP with the button combination after the screen shuts off.
+After doing this, press the restart button and force boot to TWRP with the button combination after the screen shuts off.

 ## [Next step: Setting up dualboot](/guide/dualboot.md)